top of page

 Open Mic Info

-Join us on Monday April 15, upstairs at Rosemarino D'Italia in Dupont Circle, pianist TBD.
+Join us on Monday November 18, upstairs at Rosemarino D'Italia in Dupont Circle, featuring the lovely Zack Ford at the piano.

 Come early to visit with old friends or make new ones, while enjoying food and drinks from Rosemarino's full menu and bar.
 Social hour begins at 7, singing will begin at 7:30!
 BYO sheet music.